Books & Ideas

 For more information about the program, please click here.

-The Albertine Foundation is an American nonprofit organization dedicated to supporting French-American relations through innovative cultural and educational projects.
-In partnership with the Cultural Services of the French Embassy in the United States, the Albertine Foundation promotes artistic, literary, and educational exchange and collaboration between creative professionals from both countries.
-With additional corporate, foundation, and individual support, the Albertine Foundation administers grant programs in the performing and visual arts, cinema, translation, and secondary and higher education, while providing financial sponsorship to French-American festivals and other cultural initiatives.
-The Albertine Foundation focuses on new and recent work of living artists and the promotion of bilingualism and the French language.
+Previously known as FACE Foundation, Albertine Foundation is an American nonprofit organization dedicated to supporting French-American relations through innovative cultural and educational projects.
+In partnership with the Cultural Services of the French Embassy in the United States, Albertine Foundation promotes artistic, literary, and educational exchange and collaboration between creative professionals from both countries.
+With additional corporate, foundation, and individual support, Albertine Foundation administers grant programs in the performing and visual arts, cinema, translation, and secondary and higher education, while providing financial sponsorship to French-American festivals and other cultural initiatives.
+Albertine Foundation focuses on new and recent work of living artists and the promotion of bilingualism and the French language.

 Florence Gould Foundation